 Basic design philosophy

-While we originally designed the OpenMaze shields to control a somatosensory operant task for mice, we quickly realized that with a little work, the shields could be formatted to control a wide variety of other behavioral paradigms.
+When I first began experimenting with open-source electronics I used a standard breadboard and jumper wires for connections, but found that such a setup made for unstable connections that often became disconnected with frequent use.
+Using a protoboard with soldered internal connections and 0.1" headers for external connections made the system much more stable, but we soon needed to make individual customized boards for different behaviors.
+While we originally designed the OpenMaze PCBs to control a somatosensory operant task for mice, we quickly realized that with a little work, the shields could be formatted to control a wide variety of other behavioral paradigms.
 The main way we do this is by breaking out as many of the Arduino pins to a multifunctional bank of connectors, what we call the PGIO, or "Power-Ground-Input/Output" banks.
 While the Arduino controls the logic for running the behavior, you need to connect it to various electonic circuits in order to actually do anything.
 Since most modern digital components (e.g. sensors or servo motors from Sparkfun) require a digital input/output, +5V power, and GND, but in a different order, we designed the PGIO ports to allow every possible combination of these connections, simply by plugging a female headers into a different combination of adjacent holes on the PGIO bank row.

 In addition, the primary components we use for our behavior, the H-bridges we use to drive stepper motors and control solenoid valves for water rewards, can also be used for a number of different purposes.